 The course is directed towards those who are interested in Baltic linguistics, for example teachers, librarians, cultural workers and researchers in other subject areas.

-The course consists of an introduction to the history of the Baltic languages, linguistic method, grammar and phonetics.
-In addition, an overview of the development of the Baltic languages and their internal relationships is presented.
+The course consists of an introduction to the history, grammar and phonetics of the Baltic languages.
+In addition, an overview of the development of the Baltic written languages and their internal relationships is presented.

 The course consists of an obligatory, general part and an elective part, where the student chooses a specific topic within Lithuanian linguistics in cooperation with the examiner.